 Eun Yang anchors News4 Today, the #1 rated morning news in Washington for which she won an EMMY award.

-Yang joined News4 in 2002 as general assignment reporter specializing in covering breaking news for News4 at 11.
+Yang joined News4 as general assignment reporter specializing in covering breaking news for News4 at 11.
 She then anchored the weekend editions of News4 Today.

 Yang has been the first to tell Washington area viewers about breaking overnight news, severe weather, and major Washington stories since 2010.
 Her field anchor assignments have included the Inaugurations of presidents, visits by two Popes, Opening Day at Nationals Park which she covers every year, and the Winter Olympics in South Korea.